ui-d/RepoRadar/README.md

 1. Switch to a server-side rendering (SSR) for better authentication and data fetching experience
 2. Use a database (i.e Supabase (PostgreSQL) with Prisma) to store user data and repositories
-3. Use a state management library to manage app state
+3. Use a state management library to manage app state on the client-side

 ## License